TheOpenSourceNinja/Markov-Comic-Generator/README.md

 * main.py: The Python script responsible for everything else
 * LICENSE: The copyright license governing the code (fonts and images are under separate licenses)
 * README.md: This file
 * fonts: The directory in which desired font(s) should be installed.
-Currently contains one variant of Nina Paley's handwriting-based TrueType font.
+Currently contains two variants (one bold and one non-bold) of Nina Paley's handwriting-based TrueType font.
 This font is not part of the Markov Comic Generator project; it is included so that you will have at least one comic-ish font.
 Some other fonts are linked to in the Fonts section below.
 * fonts/LICENSE AND ATTRIBUTION: License and attribution information for Nina's font.
 * images: The directory in which input images should go.
 Contains one sample image.
 * transcripts: The directory in which comic transcripts should go.
 Contains one sample transcript.